replikation/poreCov/README.md

 # Workflow

 * poreCov was coded with "easy to use" in mind, while staying flexible
-* the default use case is fast5 raw-data to "results"
+* therefor we provide a few input types which adjusts the workflow automatically (see image below)
-* however by providing fastq, fastq_raw (guppy output) or fasta instead, poreCov skips over the corresponding steps
+  * fast5 raw data, fastq files (one sample per file), fastq_pass (the basecalling output) or fasta (supports multifastas)
 * primer schemes for ARTIC can be V1, V2, V3(default) or V1200 (the 1200bp amplicon ones)

 ![workflow](data/figures/workflow.png)